9 min read

 Think of it as the compass that guides your reader through the intricate terrain of your essay.

-The preferred length for a thesis statement is 1-2 sentences.
+The preferred length for a thesis statement in essay is 1-2 sentences.
 Ideally, it should be in between 30-40 words.

 Remember that a thesis statement is never a statement of fact.
 It is an important element that helps the readers understand what you discuss in your piece of writing.